 So we have a psychological need and the development of negative beliefs.
 In emotional healing it is key to give yourself the psychological needs to your inner-child.
 As long as the wound still exists, a part of your emotional body has not evolved.
 Part of you is still a child.
 You are in a position to heal that emotional wound at this moment.
 Beliefs can be altered via hypnosis or affirmations, but it is key to recognize, accept and stop doing the coping mechanisms first.
 By not running a program, you can feel the pains behind the program.

 Fight or flight mode

-Some scientist claim that ME/CFS is a disfunction of the ANS (autonomic nervous system).
+Some scientists claim that ME/CFS is a dysfunction of the ANS (autonomic nervous system).
 Others claim there is a cell metabolism issue.
-The mitochondria are using the ATP as if the body is in need to survive a hunger winter.
+The mitochondria are using the ATP as if the body is in need to survive a hungry winter.
 This has been proven with worms in times of frost.
 In both cases, stress and danger vs survival play a role.